Managing small-acreage horse farms in Central and Eastern Oregon

 Select the right pasture plants for your climate, water supply and soil conditions

 Select pasture plants based on whether you can irrigate your pasture and whether the pasture will be used primarily as an exercise area or for grazing, haying or both.
-The Oregon State University Extension Service, Natural Resources Conservation Service (NRCS), Soil and Water Conservation District (SWCD) and local seed dealers can help you select appropriate grasses.
+The Oregon State University Extension Service, Natural Resources Conservation Service, Soil and Water Conservation District and local seed dealers can help you select appropriate grasses.
+See also Match Forage, a forage selection tool based on latitude, altitude, water, management intensity and intended use.

-Pasture grasses may be used alone, mixed together or mixed with a legume.
+Pasture grasses may be used alone, in mixtures or mixed with a legume.
 Pasture mixes with more than one grass can work well.
 Keep in mind that different forage species grow at different rates and times.
 Mixed forage can extend the grazing period but also results in palatability differences, causing overgrazing of one grass and undergrazing of others.
-In this case, mow the pasture between grazings.
+In this case, mow the pasture between grazing events.

-The addition of a small amount of white clover will provide nitrogen to irrigated pastures through nitrogen fixation and will improve the quality and quantity of forage during the hot season when grasses do not perform as well as legumes.
+The addition of 1–2 pounds per acre of white clover to the seed mix will provide nitrogen to irrigated pastures through nitrogen fixation and will improve the quality and quantity of forage during the hot season when grasses do not perform as well as legumes.

 Forage species for dryland pastures

-Because nonirrigated pastures depend on snow melt or rain in order to grow, their growing season is much shorter and their potential use by horses is limited to a few months per year.
-For dryland pastures, choose forage species based on average annual precipitation (Table 2).
+Because nonirrigated pastures in Central and Eastern Oregon depend on snow melt or rain to grow, their growing season is much shorter and their potential use by horses is limited to a few months per year.
+For dryland pastures, choose forage species based on average annual precipitation.
+See Table 2 or the MatchForage species selection tool.

 Nonirrigated pastures benefit from mixtures of three to five species.
-Leaving 5–6 inches of stubble on dryland pastures as they become dormant promotes strong regrowth the following spring.
+Leaving 5–6 inches of stubble on dryland pastures and keeping horses off the pasture as they become dormant promotes strong regrowth the following spring.

 Table 2.
 Forage species for dryland pastures